Zaida Catalán: Criticism of UN mission and security arrangements

+Social media misinformation following her death

+In late October 2025, Elon Musk faced criticism after sharing a meme on X (formerly Twitter) that misrepresented the circumstances of Swedish UN expert Zaida Catalán's death.
+The meme falsely claimed she was killed while advocating for “open borders” and referenced the term “suicidal empathy,” a phrase used in some political debates to criticise humanitarian or migration-related policies.
+The post also described Catalán primarily as a politician, whereas at the time of her death she was serving as an experienced lawyer and human rights expert on an international United Nations investigative mission.
+Commentators and Swedish media described the post as a distortion of Catalán's documented work in human rights, rule of law, and gender equality, and criticised it as a politicisation of her murder and a spread of misinformation.

 Memorials

 On 20 February 2018 the Zaida Catalán Room at the Chilean Embassy in Sweden was inaugurated, and in the same year the Network on Humanitarian Action (NOHA) foundation started a scholarship program in Catalán's memory.

 In 2020, the Folke Bernadotte Academy was asked by the Swedish Government to establish a scholarship aimed at supporting the implementation of UN Security Council Resolution (UNSCR) 1325 on women, peace and security.
 The scholarship was established in Catalán's memory.